adolfintel/TDF/README.md

 * `0`: use WineD3D

 __`TDF_D7VK`__
 Whether to install D7VK or not, which provides DirextX 6-7 emulation through Vulkan.
 If this is disabled, WineD3D will be used instead, which may be better for some older games, as it provides support for DX1-7 as well as DDraw.
+Requires `TDF_DXVK` to be set to `1`.

 Settings for D7VK can be changed by editing the `dxvk.conf` file that will be created inside `zzprefix`, see the [d7vk documentation](https://github.com/WinterSnowfall/d7vk/blob/devel/dxvk.conf) for D7VK specific config options.